arvvoid/plugin.video.hbogoeu/README.md

 ## Download/Install instructions

-* Download [repository.arvvoid-1.0.0.zip](https://raw.github.com/arvvoid/repository.arvvoid/master/repository.arvvoid/repository.arvvoid-1.0.0.zip) and use the install add-on from zip function in Kodi
-* Install the add-on from repository "Kodi ArvVoid Repository"
+* Install from the Kodi add-on repository
 * Follow the setup wizard at first add-on run
 * *OPTIONAL: Configure additional preferences in the add-on config*
 * The Add-on should download the inputstreamhelper Add-on which will handle all the DRM install for you if needed